itsflaid/itsflaid/README.md

 </h1>

 <p align="center">
-  Full-Stack Developer · Product Builder · IS Student
+  Full-Stack Developer · IS Student
 </p>

 ---

 ## ✨ About Me

-Information Systems student from East Kalimantan, Indonesia — self-taught since September 2024, building products that solve problems I personally experience, from daily utility apps to developer tools and AI-powered applications.
+Information Systems student from East Kalimantan, Indonesia, self-taught since late 2024, building products that solve problems I personally experience, from daily utility apps to developer tools and AI-powered applications.

 Most of my projects start with a simple thought: